 Follow our tips below to help avoid Lake Tahoe altitude sickness.

 Lake Tahoe is one of the most beautiful and sought after destinations in the world.
-Many people who visit Lake Tahoe do not realize that the lake is at high altitude.
+Many people who visit Lake Tahoe do not realize that the lake is at high altitude and can be at risk of altitude sickness.

 The lake is at 6225 feet above sea level, which means that visitors should take precautions when they arrive.
 That is higher than many cities and towns in California and Nevada.
 They say altitude sickness starts at 8000 feet, however, many people don't know that mild forms can still occur at elevations as low as 4000-5000 feet.
 For example, our company is based in Denver at 5280 feet and visitors commonly experience various altitude sickness symptoms.